ioan-chera/eureka-editor/README.txt

 SPACE
 * add a new sector to area around the mouse pointer
-* fix broken sectoring in an area (use CTRL key to force a new sector)
 * if a sector is selected, copy that sector instead of using defaults

 d : disconnect sector(s) from their neighbors